AOMSK/GeoCal/README.md

 # GeoCal
-A program to draw and calculates geometric shapes.KMITL PSIT 2019 PROJECT 1
+A program to draw and calculates geometric shapes.